AM311/Cybersecurity_Report/home.md

 The **DomainController/DHCP server**, named `SERVER`, has a static IP address set to `10.0.2.200` and controls the domain named `cybersec.units.it`.

 The **DNS/File server**, named `SERVERDNS`, has a static IP address set to `10.0.2.250`.
 Every machine in the domain is configured (via DHCP) to use this server as primary DNS.
-This server hosts a folder that is shared to all computers in the domain (via *AD's GPOs*), which can be read by every account while can be written only by administrators and
+This server hosts a folder that is shared to all computers in the domain (via *AD's GPOs*), which can be read by every account while can be written only by Administrators and DNSA

  - The **DomainController/DHCP server** requires the installation of the OS with "default" settings.
 Then, *Active Directory Domain Services* and *DHCP* functionalities need also to be installed, again with default settings (except for what follows).